GPII/universal/documentation/AuthorizationService.md

 * **description**: Used by web preferences consumers to exchange the authorization code for an access token.
 Before the exchange, the function verifies the authorization code has been issued for the client.
 * **parameters:**
     * code: String.
 An authorization code that is previously granted.
     * clientId: String.
-A system generated unique number that identifies the client.
+A system generated unique id that identifies the client.
     * redirectUri: String.
 The client redirection URI that the authorization server directs the user-agent to when a authorization is established.
 * **return:** The access token if the authorization code is valid.
 Otherwise, return `false`.